Senate GOP releases new health care bill

 "I think that as a courtesy to those of us who are actually making the decisions that we would actually have an opportunity to see it first," Murkowski added.

+A major question remains whether President Donald Trump can use his bully pulpit to actually move senators.

-President Donald Trump has lobbied to call for Republicans to move quickly.
+Trump has lobbied for Republicans to move quickly.
 The President said Wednesday he would be "very angry" if Republicans can't pass the bill.

 "I don't even want to talk about it because I think it would be very bad," Trump said in an interview with the Christian Broadcasting Network.
 "I will be very angry about it and a lot of people will be very upset."